harshit012/Math_Board/README.md

 # Math_Board
 The Math_Board is a digital workspace for teachers and students to solve problems and explain their thinking.
 Math concepts can be explored in a variety of ways using a flexible set of tools like graph, calculator, symbols, geometrical figures etc.

+For demo just click on the link : https://drive.google.com/file/d/1k0imBGvO4FFmOlYF4LGp-646b3RMBQtD/view?usp=sharing

 ## Features
 * Drawing components like rectangle, ellipse, line , circle, square.